-The general education physical activity program provides opportunity for students to fulfill the general education requirement of a one-hour lecture class (Principles of Personal Fitness and Wellness, ESS 1100) that focuses on the fundamental knowledge of the processes and benefits of lifetime physical fitness and wellness and two, one-hour physical activity classes (two class A, or one class A and one class B or one of the combinations listed on page 81).
-ESS 1100 is the prerequisite/co-requisite for physical activity classes that are taken to fulfill the general education requirement.
+The general education physical activity program provides opportunity for students to fulfill the general education objective of "understanding the tools for personal and physical wellness."
+This is met through a one-hour lecture class (Principles of Personal Fitness and Wellness, KIN 1100) that focuses on the fundamental knowledge of the processes and benefits of lifetime physical fitness and wellness and two, one-hour physical activity classes (two class A, or one class A and one class B or one of the combinations listed on page 71).
+KIN 1100 is the prerequisite/co-requisite for physical activity classes that are taken to fulfill the general education requirement.
 The student is expected to demonstrate a level of knowledge and psychomotor skill competency commensurate with lifetime physical activity that allows for 1) physical fitness appropriate for maintaining good health, 2) neuromuscular skills and knowledge of physical activity appropriate for maintaining continued involvement in lifetime recreational activities, and 3) the understanding of the value of human movement as it relates to beneficial psychological and spiritual health.

 A variety of activities are offered in an attempt to meet expected outcomes, as stated above, for a diverse student population.
 Activities are classified A, B or C. Class A activities emphasize health-related physical fitness.
-Class B activities emphasize psychomotor skills and social-psychological learning experiences that are specific to participation in dual and team activities.
-Class C activities are varsity athletics and may fulfill one hour of the general education physical activity requirement and may count for credit - one time only.

-Graduation Requirements: All students are required to successfully complete ESS 1100 that focuses on an understanding of the processes within physical activity for obtaining lifetime physical fitness and wellness, and two activity courses (two class A, or one class A and one class B or one of the combinations listed on page 81).
-Activity courses cannot be repeated for credit.
-No more than four hours of physical activity, including varsity athletic credit, can be counted toward a degree.
-However, when required as part of an Exercise and Sport Science major, minor, area of interest, or physical education teaching field, more than four hours of physical activity classes may be counted toward a degree.
+Class B activities emphasize psychomotor skills and experiences that are specific to participation in recreational sport and leisure activities.
+Class C activities are varsity athletics and may fulfill one hour of the general education physical activity requirement and may count for credit - one time only.- No more than four hours of physical activity, including varsity athletic credit, can be counted toward a degree.
+However, when required as part of a Kinesiology major, minor, area of interest, or physical education teaching field, more than four hours of physical activity classes may be counted toward a degree.
 Varsity athletic credit may be used only once.
+Any person who has been honorably discharged from the military may receive two semester hours of credit for six months active duty.
+This credit may be used to fulfill the General Education-Kinesiology activity course requirement.
+A copy of VA Form DD-214 must be on file in the Registrar's Office before credit may be granted.